Behind Our Gender Masks:

-CPS’ September 20, 2018 webinar, Behind Our Gender Masks: Empowering Young Women and Men to Express their Full Humanity, proved to be a powerful and engaging conversation.
-This in-depth dialog explores practical strategies for shaping the future of femininity and masculinity in the era of #MeToo, #BlackLivesMatter, and #NeverAgain.
-Gender equality pioneer Riane Eisler brings together two powerful leaders in the movement to help young people break through damaging old gender assumptions and claim powerful voices and authentic lives.
-Brie Mathers of Love the Skin You’re In, and Ashanti Branch of Ever Forward share how they are creating the foundations for a partnership society by empowering our daughters and sons to express their full humanity.
+?Join us September 20th?to explore practical strategies for shaping the future of femininity and masculinity in the era of #MeToo, #BlackLivesMatter, and #NeverAgain.
+In this FREE online event, gender equality pioneer Riane Eisler brings together two powerful leaders in the movement to help young people break through damaging old gender assumptions and claim powerful voices and authentic lives.
+Brie Mathers of Love the Skin You?re In, and Ashanti Branch of Ever Forward will share how they are creating the foundations for a partnership society by empowering our daughters and sons to express their full humanity.

-Riane Eisler of the Center for Partnership Studies talks with special guests Brie Mathers and Ashanti Branch about the educational and organizing strategies they are using to make a powerful difference in the lives of young people.
+Riane Eisler of the Center for Partnership Studies will talk with special guests Brie Mathers and Ashanti Branch about the educational and organizing strategies they are using to make a powerful difference in the lives of young people.

-They address the real challenges young women and men are facing today, and ways we can all support the work of un-doing the gender norms that help maintain domination systems.
-Educators, mentors, parents, grandparents, and all of us who care about building a partnership world won’t want to miss this inspiring and provocative conversation.
+Together, they?ll talk about the real challenges young women and men are?facing today, and ways we can all support the work of un-doing the gender norms that help maintain domination systems.
+Educators, mentors, parents, grandparents, and all of us who care about building a partnership world won?t want to miss this inspiring and provocative conversation.
+Bring your questions and concerns to this interactive dialogue!

 Questions?
 Contact Ann: firstname.lastname@example.org